Maneki-scraps/Maneki-scraps/README.md

  ´Scraps is one creative craft!
 She loves to share her art and creations with her friends.
 She inspires many children to continue creating amazing things!´

-Hey little bro, nothings giving you trouble right?
+@hugtimezz Hey little bro, nothings giving you trouble right?

 Well...
 Sorta?
 The Twisteds are.